js-csp/js-csp/README.md

 ##### `buffers.fixed(n)` #####

 Creates a fixed buffer of size n.
-When full, puts will block.
+When full, puts will "block".

 TODO: When to use (e.g. backpressure)

 ##### `buffers.dropping(n)` #####

 Creates a dropping buffer of size n.
-When full, puts will not block, but the value is discarded.
+When full, puts will not "block", but the value is discarded.

 TODO: When to use (stop responding to fast stuff)

 ##### `buffers.sliding(n)` #####

 Creates a sliding buffer of size n.
-When full, puts will not block, but the oldest value is discarded.
+When full, puts will not "block", but the oldest value is discarded.

 TODO: When to use (uninteresting stale values)

 ### Goroutines ###

+TODO: Explain goroutines

+TODO: Explain usage of `yield` in goroutines

+TODO: Explain deep/shallow, expilicit yield points

 ##### `go(f* [, args [, returnChannel]])` #####